andrewdstrain/Tasky/README.md

 ```

 ## Other Things ...
+### Other Databases
+By default, Tasky uses the SQLite3 database.
+Using another database is pretty easy.
+Do the following steps:

+1. Install the SQLAlchemy version of your database driver.
+2. In the `.env` file, change the environment variable `DATABASE_URL` to the new connection URL.

 ### Flask Shell
 You can play around with the database by running the Flask shell: